caltechlibrary/opensearch-machine/opensearch_machine.1.md

 # MACHINE_NAME

-By default opensearch-machine.bash creates a virtual machine named "opensearch-machine", you can provide a different name.
+By default opensearch_machine.bash creates a virtual machine named "opensearch-machine", you can provide a different name.

 # CLOUD_INIT_FILE